Skip to content

 2. Temporarily disable real-time protection during installation, then re-enable it

 Riot Games’ Vanguard anti-cheat also conflicts with Voicemod’s driver.
-If you play Valorant, you might need to update both apps to their latest versions to avoid crashes.
+Keep both apps updated if you play Valorant.

 #The Real Risk: Cracked Versions